NOTE: The following was written for a high school career fair.

 Absolutely.
 If you’re good at art, and like working with words, type, illustrations or images, you’ll probably enjoy graphic design.

 Graphic design is work, so is it always fun?
 Not always.
 The work can be tedious (like when you have to create 45 charts in Adobe Illustrator).
 Plus, if you are getting paid, you are working for someone else and it’s your job to keep your boss or client happy.
 That means that most clients and bosses will want to have some say in what the project looks like.
 Here’s a great video showing a somewhat extreme example.
 Thanks to YouTube poster, TheMimeographer.

 What qualifications do I need to be a graphic designer?

 Most graphic designers have a Bachelor of Fine Arts degree in Graphic Design (BFA/GD).
 This is a four-year program available at many colleges and universities.
 There are two-year and certificate programs, but most employers will expect a BFA/GD.

-You should be able to pay attention to detail and being good in grammar and spelling is a huge asset.
+You should enjoy creating things and be good in Art, “have a good eye.”
+Plus, attention to detail and being good in grammar and spelling are huge assets.

 What software do graphic designers use?

 Being a good software user is important, but it’s not as important as being a creative thinker.
 That said, the most common software used in the graphic design industry is listed below.
 There are applications other than the ones below, but these are the industry standards.